oprypin/crsfml/gitbook/graphics-transform.md

 end
 ```

-The function is named `global_bounds` because it returns the bounding box of the entity in the global coordinate system, i.e. after all of its transformations (position, rotation, scale) have been applied.
+The method is named `global_bounds` because it returns the bounding box of the entity in the global coordinate system, i.e. after all of its transformations (position, rotation, scale) have been applied.

-There's another function that returns the bounding box of the entity in its *local* coordinate system (before its transformations are applied): `local_bounds`.
-This function can be used to get the initial size of an entity, for example, or to perform more specific calculations.
+There's another method that returns the bounding box of the entity in its *local* coordinate system (before its transformations are applied): `local_bounds`.
+This method can be used to get the initial size of an entity, for example, or to perform more specific calculations.

 ## Object hierarchies (scene graph)